astropy/ccdproc/docs/ccdproc/image_management.rst

 For the sake of argument all of the examples below assume you are working in a directory that contains FITS images.

-The class :class:`~msumastro.image_collection.ImageFileCollection` is meant to make working with a directory of FITS images easier by allowing you select the files you act on based on the values of FITS keywords in their headers.
+The class :class:`~ccdproc.image_collection.ImageFileCollection` is meant to make working with a directory of FITS images easier by allowing you select the files you act on based on the values of FITS keywords in their headers.

-It is initialized with the name of a directory containing FITS images and a list of FITS keywords you want the :class:`~msumastro.image_collection.ImageFileCollection` to be aware of.
+It is initialized with the name of a directory containing FITS images and a list of FITS keywords you want the :class:`~ccdproc.image_collection.ImageFileCollection` to be aware of.
 An example initialization looks like::

-    >>> from msumastro import ImageFileCollection
+    >>> from ccdproc import ImageFileCollection
     >>> keys = ['imagetyp', 'object', 'filter', 'exposure']
     >>> ic1 = ImageFileCollection('.', keywords=keys) # only keep track of keys